Skip to main content

 The use of AI tools to generate the entire manuscript, substantial parts of the manuscript, fabricated data, misleading images, false references, or non-existent sources is not permitted.

-If AI-based tools were used for language editing, technical assistance, data analysis, coding, image processing, or other research-related purposes, this use must be clearly described in the appropriate section of the manuscript or in the declaration submitted with the title page.
+If AI-based tools were used for language editing, technical assistance, data analysis, coding, image processing, or other research-related purposes, this use must be clearly described in the Acknowledgments section of the Title Page.

 Authors remain fully responsible for the content of the manuscript, including the accuracy of references, originality of the text, integrity of data, and compliance with ethical and legal standards.